jj1bdx/oueees-201506-public/part1/part1.md

 ---

-# Computer becomes more mobile
+# Trends in mobile computer devices

 * Physically small
 * Less physical constraints
 * Less power
+* Also applicable to *all* computers (from the supercomputers to cloud computing clusters)

 ---

-# For better mobility
+# Pursuing better mobility

 * Smaller parts
 * Higher available energy density